AJSVB/GPBT/README.md

 'TO_GPU' is the folder for CIFAR that was sent to a GPU, run 'dependencies.sh' to run GPBT experiment.
 There are files 'bohb1.py', 'pbt.py' for other models as well.

-'TO_GPU_result' is the folder with the outputs of the GPU computations, See FSN/CIFARanalytics.ipynb to see how the plots where obtained from the data
+'result_TO_GPU' is the folder with the outputs of the GPU computations, See FSN/CIFARanalytics.ipynb to see how the plots where obtained from the data